 Caloric Breakdown

-Shepherd’s Pie Soup is a nutritious option, often low in calories while being high in protein and fiber, especially when loaded with vegetables and lean meat.
-Portion size will influence the caloric intake, but on average, a serving can be around 300-400 calories, making it a staple for balanced meals.
+Shepherd's Pie Soup is often low in calories but high in protein and fiber when full of veggies and lean meat .
+A usual serving is around 300–400 calories, so it fits nicely in a balanced diet .

 Dietary Considerations